Kitware/dive/docs/Attributes.md

 !!! info
     During import of a VIAME CSV file Attributes that are structured using the VIAME CSV specification will automatically show up in the list.
 The system does a best guess at determining the type of the attribute based on the values used throughout the dataset.

-## Adding Dataset Attributes
+## Adding Attribute Definitions

 By default the view on the page shows all attributes associated with the dataset in editing mode.
 If you click on the Eye Icon this will only display the attributes that are set on the selected track and the current frame for that track.
 ![Eye Icon](images/Attributes/eyeIcon.png)

 !['Edit Attributes'](images/Attributes/trackDetailsFull.png)    !['View Attributes'](images/Attributes/trackDetailsView.png)

-After clicking the eye icon, all attributes that aren't set will be removed from view.
-This is useful for reviewing or viewing attributes of a track when there is a large set of Dataset Attributes.
+After clicking the eye icon, all attributes that are unset will be removed from view.
+This is useful for reviewing or viewing attributes of a track when there is a large number of Attribute Definitions.

 1. To add attributes click on the corresponding "+Attribute" icon for either a Track or Detection Attribute
     1. ![Eye Icon](images/Attributes/AttributeButton.png)